 Cathedral Bells / Cup-and-saucer Vine / Monastery Bells, latin: cobaea scandens

-Cobaea scandent -- the cathedral bell -- likes warm and sunny locations.
+The cathedral bell likes warm and sunny locations.
 In partial or full shade it will have fewer leaves and flowers.
 Unfortunately, we only have photos of less sunny positions to show for now...
 A nutritious, well-drained soil with sufficient water supply and water storage (especially on hotter days) is ideal.
 Available as potted plants from May onwards.

 Cobaea scandens originates from Mexico and Costa Rica and was introduced in Europe in 1789 (Botanical Garden Madrid) before quickly spreading.
-An annual in Europe, it develops tiny, branched tendrils similar at the ends of the feathered leaves that quickly cling to irregularities, much like the leaf-stem tendrils (petiole climbers).
+An annual in Europe, it develops tiny branched tendrils at the tips of the pinnate (feather-like) leaves similar that quickly cling to irregularities, much like the leaf-stem tendrils (petiole climbers).
 On rough surfaces it might even be self-climbing.
-Planting is done in the middle or end of May with a planting distance of 45 - 60 cm, with optimal soil even up to 1.5 m.
-Cathedral bells can grow up to 8 metres in height.
-Flowers are greenish first, then turn white and purple or violet.
+Planting is done in the middle or end of May with a planting distance of 45 - 60cm, with optimal soil even up to 1.5 metres.
+Cathedral bells can grow up to 8m high.
+Flowers are greenish first before turning white and purple or violet.
 Flowering time is July to October.
 There is a white-flowering cathedral bell-- "Albiflora" -- with lighter leaves.
 "Variegata" blooms purple, but has white leaf edges.
 Cutting the tips of the shoots promotes branching and the number of flowers.
 Flowering time is July to October.
-For seed breeding/cultivation: pollinate the first flowers of the year with a brush after nightfall and re-fertilise and/or pollinate them at the stage of the outgoing flower (when the flowers begin to tilt downwards/point to the ground).
+For seed breeding/cultivation: pollinate the first flowers of the year with a brush after nightfall and re-fertilise and/or pollinate them the second time at the stage of the outgoing flower (when the flowers begin to tilt downwards and point to the ground).